CraigsCoding/CompaniesHouseTechTest/README.md

-User is charged for days rather than nights (if you check in one day and check out the next, it charges you for 2 days), seems to be if you use the calendar widget, not directly changing the URL parameters user gets application error if trying to book a room if the room is not available for that date reserve button is enabled even when room is unavailable
+User is charged for days rather than nights (if you check in one day and check out the next, it charges you for 2 days), seems to be if you use the calendar widget, not directly changing the URL parameters user gets application error if trying to book a room if the room is not available for that date reserve button is enabled even when room is unavailable calendar widget is not designed for accessibility, if someone has a condition related to motor function they would have difficulty selecting a date as its only drag and drop functionality.